 AKELARRE Restaurant - the famed 3-Michelin Star tasting menu restaurant by Pedro Subijana

 Espazio Oteiza - open daily, this is the gourmet dining venue where guests can have lunch and dinner, as well as enjoy signature cocktails on the ocean view terraces.
 Think: Cured Iberico’s Ham “5 jotas” and Marinated Fresh Tuna belly with Wasabi Ice Cream

 Come hungry.
 The hotel is 10 minutes along the Basque coast from San Sebastian, reportedly home to more Michelin-starred restaurants than anywhere else on the planet.
-(Bonus: Akelare has a gratis shuttle for guests).
+(Bonus: Akelarre has a gratis shuttle for guests).